 “... how much of the self must yield to share, and how much must resist to remain whole.”

-In the studio, Tanta begins with the relationship between shape and color: form holding color, adjusted through repetition and restraint.
-His poetry follows a parallel path, where music moves into meaning—shifts in phrasing, rhythm, and pressure.
-Across sustained cycles of painting, writing, and printmaking, Tanta enters these relationships body-first and stays with them long enough for the work to declare itself.
+Tanta’s practice begins with the relationship between shape and color: form holding color, color altering form, each adjusted through repetition and restraint.
+His written compositions follow a parallel path, where music moves toward meaning through shifts in diction, rhythm, and pressure.
+Across sustained cycles of painting, writing, and printmaking, he enters these relationships body-first and stays with them long enough for the work to present its meaning.

 Mediums